Behind the anthology

 2. The Artist Grant System, which awards grants through the Arts Promotion Centre Finland (Taike) and copyright royalties that are paid through the copyright system.

-• In Finland, the municipalities are responsible for supporting local cultural activities and those involved.
+3. Government funding to cover the cost of operations and premises for national art institutions. - In Finland, the municipalities are responsible for supporting local cultural activities and those involved.
 The government supports the municipalities through the State Subsidy System, which is operated jointly by the Ministry of Education and Culture and the Ministry of Finance.
 Municipalities can also apply to the Ministry of Education and Culture for funding.

-• Half of the government’s budget for culture is financed with revenues from the gambling company Veikkaus.
+- Half of the government’s budget for culture is financed with revenues from the gambling company Veikkaus.
 Recently, proceeds from lotteries and gambling have declined, and this has prompted discussions about how public funding of the arts and culture should be developed.

 Legislation